Filip4231/Filip4231/README.md

 - 👋 Hi, I’m @Filip4231
 - 👀 I’m interested in Programming and learning languages
-- 🌱 I’m currently learning Java, C++ and taking CS50x, I can program simple websites with html, CSS and JavaScript, I know C, python and basics of SQL
+- 🌱 Computer Science student in AGH technical university
-- 💞️ I’m looking to collaborate on some easy projects to gain knowledge
+- 💞️ I’m looking to collaborate on some projects to gain knowledge

 <!---
 Filip4231/Filip4231 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.